-The Committee continues to review executive compensation levels annually using peer group and other survey data provided by its compensation consultant.
-The Committee does not attempt to set executive compensation at a predefined percentile of the market, but the Committee does use the comparative data in an effort to be better informed in its executive compensation-related decisions.
+The Committee reviews executive compensation levels annually using peer group and other survey data provided by its compensation consultant.
+The Committee does not attempt to set executive compensation at a predefined percentile of the market, but the Committee does use comparative data in an effort to be better informed in its executive compensation-related decisions.

 The Committee believes that, due to the Company's unique position in its industry, there are no directly comparable companies in the broader market for the purpose of determining appropriate compensation comparators for the compensation of its executive officers and, for this reason, does not depend solely on a "peer group" to determine executive officer compensation.
 It does, however, review executive compensation against compensation paid to executive officers holding similar positions in certain select "peer group" companies.
-For 2019, the Committee, in consultation with its compensation consultant, selected the following companies to be included in the Company's peer group, which were again utilized for purposes of setting 2020 compensation.
-In determining the appropriateness of the following companies, the Committee and the compensation consultant considered factors such as historical revenue, EBITDA, and total shareholder return in addition to the primary industry, enterprise value, and market capitalization of
+For purposes of making 2020 compensation decisions, this peer group was as follows: